 - Ride north up Park Drive, traveling along the east side of the park in a counterclockwise direction until you hit the 102nd St Crossing.

 - Take a left, cutting off the northernmost hilly section of the park.

 - When you reach the other side of the park, take a left onto Park Drive heading south, and continue down the west side of the park.

 - Continue on Park Drive as it curves left to run along the southern border of the park.

 - Take a right onto East Drive and follow it back out of the park, where you can return your bike at the Grand Army Plaza and Central Park S station.

 The total distance of the Lower Loop is 5.14 miles and it takes most people about 45 minutes on a Citi Bike.
-Remember, the first 30 minutes of each ride are included in the price of a single ride, day pass and 3-day pass.
+Remember, the first 30 minutes of each ride on a classic bike are included in the price of a single ride, day pass and 3-day pass.
 If you're an annual member, the first 45 minutes of each ride on a classic bike are included.
 For more information about Citi Bike pricing and pass options, please head here.
 Find the pass that is right for you, then take your time and enjoy the ride!